invesdwin/invesdwin-maven-plugin/README.md

 * IMPORTANT: If you use AI plugins in your IDE, make sure **Optional Telemetry** is disabled or **Privacy Mode** is enabled in your personal account to achieve **Zero DataRetention (ZDR)**
 * IMPORTANT: When using **online/web prompts**, the information is generally shared and used for training the models, so be careful to **share no sensitive information**
+* IMPORTANT: When using *CLI/IDE AI* tools that can directly modify files, the AI may have access to the whole computer, or at least everything visible from within the IDE and could leak data via **prompt injection**, consider using a sandbox like a virtual machine and **share no sensitive information**.
 * For Visual Studio Code:
 	* Separate distributions where you can add extensions and configure just like any other Visual Studo Code installation:
  		* [Cursor](https://cursor.com/home)